ealeksandrov/ealeksandrov.github.io/_posts/2014-02-25-osx-quick-look-plugin-development.markdown

 ![Adding executable to run](/static/article-ql/06.png)

-Then, in the Arguments tab, specify the arguments: starting with `-t` (for thumnails debugging) or `-p` (for preview debugging), following with full path to the test file (in example case I'm testing thumbnail generation for `.ipa`):
+Then, in the Arguments tab, specify the arguments: starting with `-t` (for thumbnails debugging) or `-p` (for preview debugging), following with full path to the test file (in example case I'm testing thumbnail generation for `.ipa`):

 ![Adding executable args](/static/article-ql/07.png)

 ##Thumbnails generation

 In this example I will show how to display a dummy icon ([defaultIcon.png](https://raw2.github.com/ealeksandrov/ProvisionQL/master/ProvisionQL/Resources/defaultIcon.png)).
-In ProvisionQL you can check out implementation for `ipa` file extraction, as well as displaying the number of devices and the status of the provision.
+In ProvisionQL, you can check out an implementation for `ipa` file extraction, as well as displaying the number of devices and the status of the provision.

 This is `GenerateThumbnailForURL.m`: